mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the same minimum size, as well as fuel and power consumption, as jump drives of the same rating.
-Select the desired skip score and use the figure in the Skip Potential table as the percentage of the ship’s hull that the skip drive will consume, then add 5 tons.
+Select the desired skip score and use the figure in the Skip Potential table as the percentage of the ship's hull that the skip drive will consume, then add 5 tons.
 A skip drive must be a minimum of 10 tons and they cost MCr150 per ton.
 Much like jump technology, each skip